 The Tech world

-Spending a little extra funds, in the beginning, can be useful in long run.
+Spending a little extra money, in the beginning, can be useful in long run.
 Think about hiring a professional editor to make a video of your manufactured home.
 Or have professional pictures taken (done frequently in single family sales).
 The different, aerial perspective, will add a whole new perspective as well!
-Buyers will also be able to get a feel of the surrounding area.
+Buyers will also be able to get a feel of the environment.
 Provide a virtual tour around the park.
 Having some great photos of the local hangout spots can help potential buyers get a real idea of what living in your mobile home will be like!

 Staging Is Also For Mobile Homes